isaiah138/PETREE-ISAIAH-HIST-WOH3931/002_analysis.md

 ## by

-# Footnote Citations
-[^1]: Bergen et al., <i>The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, 1933-1945, Volume I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office (WVHA)<i>.
-443.
+[^1]: Bergen et al., <i>The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, 1933-1945, Volume I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office (WVHA).<i> 443.
+[2]: Bergen et al., <i>The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, 1933-1945, Volume I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office (WVHA).<i> 444.
+[3]: Bergen et al., <i>The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, 1933-1945, Volume I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office (WVHA).<i> 442.
+[4]: Croes, “Holocaust Survival Differentials in the Netherlands, 1942-1945: The Role of Wealth and Nationality.”
+24
+[5]: Wittmann, “The Wheels of Justice Turn Slowly: The Pretrial Investigations of the Frankfurt Auschwitz Trial 1963-65.”
+366
+[6]: Wittmann, “The Wheels of Justice Turn Slowly: The Pretrial Investigations of the Frankfurt Auschwitz Trial 1963-65.”
+368.

 # Embedding a Single Image